How and why we use rigorous evaluations—such as RCTs and diff-in-diffs.

 We do want to caution against putting too much weight into these highly-limited studies.
 Especially in agriculture, One Acre Fund believes that any single-year, single-crop, single-location study may suffer from a wide variety of unanticipated environmental factors that reduce the general representativeness of results.
 (For example, our 2017 RCT in Teso district of Kenya had an unexpected outbreak of Fall Armyworm and we were surprised to find that more than half of the control group had previously participated in One Acre Fund’s program by “commuting” into neighboring areas).
-These kinds of limitations reinforce the importance of our internal measurements, shared in our Impact Dashboard, which are more representative of the range of crops and locations we work in.
+These kinds of limitations reinforce the importance of our internal measurements, shared on our impact pages, which are more representative of the range of crops and locations we work in.

 Snapshot of One Acre Fund’s rigorous studies